LONDON MARKETS: U.K. Stocks Gain Ground As Miners Get Boost From Softening Dollar

 Continue Reading Below

-U.K. stocks rose Tuesday, with mining shares among advancers before investors turn their attention to data on British industrial output.
+U.K. stocks rose Tuesday, with mining shares among advancers while investors appeared to embrace British industrial production figures that beat expectations.

-Mining shares were higher, with dollar-denominated metals such as gold and copper rising as a key U.S. dollar gauge continued to fall.
-Shares of copper producers Antofagasta PLC (ANTO.LN) added 1.3% and Fresnillo PLC (FRES.LN) moved up 0.3%.
-Stock in Randgold Resources PLC (RRS.LN) (RRS.LN) bulked up 0.5%.
+Mining shares gained Tuesday, with dollar-denominated metals such as gold and copper rising as a key U.S. dollar gauge continued to fall.
+Shares of copper producers Antofagasta PLC (ANTO.LN) added 1% and Fresnillo PLC (FRES.LN) moved up 1.1%.
+Stock in Randgold Resources PLC (RRS.LN) (RRS.LN) bulked up by 0.7%.

+Data: Sterling hit an intraday high of $1.3203 Tuesday after the Office for National Statistics released August figures on industrial and manufacturing production.
+But the move higher for the pound didn't drag down the FTSE 100, which can come under pressure when the pound's value strengthens.

+Manufacturing production, a key component of industrial output, surged 2.8% on a year-over-year basis, outstripping expectations of a 1.9% increase in a FactSet survey of economists.
+Industrial production rose 1.6% year-over-year, above a forecast of 0.9%.

 Continue Reading Below